pimatic/pimatic-shell-execute/README.md

 pimatic shell execute plugin
 =======================
 This plugin let you define devices that execute shell commands.
+Additonal it allowes you to execute shell commands in rule actions.
+So you can define rules of the form:

+    if ... then execute "some command"

 Configuration
 -------------